From Chapter One of Electromagnetic Man by Cyril Smith:

 Tesla did eventually recover and later moved to America where, although his inventive and visionary powers flourished, they exceeded his financial prowess; he died in 1943, a poor man.
 Among his more spectacular research activities, he succeeded in setting his neighborhood buildings in mechanical resonance, producing a near-earthquake phenomenon to the alarm of the residents.
 Following his artificial lightning experiments he tried to set the Earth into electrical resonance as a means of communicating with the antipodes but this was thwarted by his overloading the power supply system.
 He considered that in the process of thinking, the brain probably produced waves, and that there was no reason why the waves sent out by one mind should not be received by another, with the resulting transfer of thought.

-Like others who become electromagnetically hypersensitive (EHS), Tesla experienced phenomena bordering on the psychical.
+Like others who become electrically sensitive or experience electromagnetically hypersensitive (EHS), Tesla experienced phenomena bordering on the psychical.
 In his case, these included premonitions and the visualization of his life events.
 Tesla’s hypersensitive experiences must have helped his intuitive appreciation of the invisible electrical forces which he did so much to harness, and with such success.
 It is fascinating to realize that the person who can justly be called the ‘Father of Electrical Engineering’ must have received enough long-term exposure to electro-magnetic fields and frequencies through his pattern of obsessional working that he himself became what is probably the first well-documented case of allergic responses leading to hypersensitivity triggered by electromagnetic fields.